NLnetLabs/rpki-doc/source/routinator/installation.rst

 Getting Started
 ---------------

 There are three things you need for Routinator: rsync, Rust and a C toolchain.
-You can install the Routinator on any Operating System when you can fulfil these requirements, so this includes any UNIX-like OS, as well as Microsoft Windows.
+You can install the Routinator on any Operating System where you can fulfil these requirements, so this includes any UNIX-like OS, as well as Microsoft Windows.

 You need rsync because the RPKI repository currently uses rsync as its main means of distribution.
 You need Rust because that’s what the Routinator has